 Cesar is a gentleman who speaks good English.
 He was not phased by the sight of Joe’s burned MacAir, which smelled like smoke.
 In a few days he had it better than new, and for a very reasonable price.
 Joe was immensely happy and relieved – he really, really needs that laptop for our blogging business.
 As we no longer have regular jobs, we could not really afford to splurge on a new one.

 If you need computer repairs in the San Felipe area, we very highly recommend Cesar.
 When driving into San Felipe from the north, follow the main road.
 One of the first cross roads is Eucaliptos Avenue.
 Turn right.
 You will pass the propane suppliers on the left.
 About a block and a half in, you will see the bright green trailer on the left.
 The actual address is Ave.
 Eucaliptos 817 Sur.

-The house has electricity, and a place where we can build a pad for our RV, right next to the house.
+The house has electricity, and a place where we have built a ramada for our RV, right next to the house.
 Best of all, it has a view of the Sea of Cortez.
 And because the house fronts onto one of the many designated green spots on the ranch, no one will ever be able to obstruct our view.